 The United States may boast the world’s oldest continuous census, but the idea of enumerating a population didn’t originate here.
 Servius Tullius, the sixth king of Rome, ordered history’s first recorded census before 500 BC.
-After the fall of the Roman Empire, William the Conqueror revived the idea in 1085 to help determine the tax base in England.
+After the fall of the Roman Empire, William the Conqueror revived the idea of a census in 1085 to help determine the tax base in England.
 The result became known as the Domesday or Doomsday Book, as people likened the enumeration to the Biblical final reckoning in the Book of Life.
-(This historic early census is being put online.)
+(This historic early census is available online.)

 In subsequent centuries, some countries have embraced the notion of enumerating their populace more enthusiastically than others.
 Lacking the United States’ constitutional requirement of a decennial census to apportion governmental representation, other countries have chronologically spotty censuses.
 Some records have succumbed to wars or (like the 1890 US census) fires.
 And not every nation asked questions essential to genealogists—some were statistical, and didn’t record any names.

 Still, international censuses can be brick wall-busting tools for tracing ancestors abroad.
 The Family History Library (FHL) has microfilmed many, and surprising number at FamilySearch and other websites.
 Here’s a, well, census of the census resources available for researching the most common foreign origins.

 It took awhile for the English to follow up on the Domesday Book, but once they got going, the results were worth the wait.
 English censuses have occurred every 10 years since 1801, except for war-torn 1941; the first nationwide census to contain genealogically useful information was 1841.
 The Public Record Office (part of Britain’s national archives), which has the originals, historically has kept census records less than 100 years old private.
 The 1911 files, though, were released three years early (except for sensitive data, such as children of women prisoners), in January 2009.